FireChickenProductivity/tic-tac-toe-game/README.md

 Use the register command documented below to create an account if you do not have one.
 Use the login command to login.
 You can start a game with the create command.
 You can join a game that you created or got invited to with the join command.
 After joining, you make moves with the move command.

 Commands:
 * **Register an account:** Upon successfully connecting to the server, you must register an account.
 To do this, type 'register' followed by your chosen username and password into the terminal, seperated by spaces.
+Accounts are stored in a database and persist across server restarts.
 * **Login to an account:** After you have created an account, you will need to login.
 Type 'login' followed by your registered username and password into the terminal, seperated by spaces.
 * **Create a game:** To create a new game, type 'create' into the terminal followed by the username of your opponent.
 You can join a game using the joint command below.
+This command must be used to create a new game with a player after your previous game with that player ended.
 * **Join a game:** To join a game, type 'join' followed by the user name of the other player.
 A game creator must join their game to make moves in it using the username of the other player.
 If you try to join a game that does not exist, the server creates it.
-If you are only going to have one game running at a time, you can ignore the create command and just use the join command.
 * **Make a move:** To make a move, choose a space on the board and find it's corresponding coordinate.
 The rows are designated by 'a', 'b', or 'c'.
 The columns are '1', '2', or '3'.
 An example coordinate would be 'b3'.
 Type 'move' followed by the chosen coordinate into the terminal to make your move.
 You can only make a move on empty spaces.
 * **Quit the game:** To quit a game, enter 'quit' into the terminal.
 * **Help!:** If you'd like to see these commands during the game, type 'help', and the options will be displayed.
 Type 'help' followed by the command you would like more information about.
 * **Exiting the program:** To exit the program, type 'exit'.

+Example of setting up a game:

+On player1's terminal:

+register player1 password
+login player1 password
+join player2

+On player2's terminal:

+register player2 passw0rd
+login player2 passw0rd
+join player1

 Reconnection: